 Some key steps in getting started with AAMI ST108 include:

-2. Find vendors for sampling, lab, and remediation services.
+2. Select vendors.
+Choose vendors for sampling, lab analysis, and remediation.

 David Swiderski is the Senior Technical Strategist at HC Info.